infiniflow/infinity/README.md

 ### Deploy Infinity server

-If you wish to deploy a remote Infinity server and access it remotely:
+If you wish to deploy a standalone Infinity server and access it remotely:

 See [Deploy infinity server](https://infiniflow.org/docs/dev/deploy_infinity_server).